-What was truly incredible about the programme was the inclusion of Johnny Rotten as one of the panellists.
+What was truly incredible about the programme was the inclusion of Johnny Rotten as one of the panelists.

 I know the BBC like to include people on the programme who aren’t politicians, but the producers must have been on some of those Class A drugs if they thought John Lydon would be the voice of common sense.

 It was embarrassing.
-Not only did he interrupt the others panellists every five seconds, he also irritated the audience by diving in with his opinions halfway through their questions.
+Not only did he interrupt the others panelists every five seconds, he also irritated the audience by diving in with his opinions halfway through their questions.

 As one of woman said, ‘John I love ya but will ya let me finish?’
 The Telegraph is right; Lydon played the part of the pub bore.